AsimKhan2019/CodeLabs-UWP/Workshop/Module3-ConnectedApps/README.md

 1. Build and run the app.
 Open a Sight detail view and use the Share button to initiate the Share process.

-<a name="summary"></a>
+<a name="Summary"></a>
-#Summary
+## Summary ##

-In this lab, we learned how to interact with users in a personal way.
-We connected the app to the cloud and loaded additional app data through an App Extension.
+In this lab, we connected the app to the cloud and loaded additional app data through an App Extension.
 We also added LaunchUri and LaunchForResults scenarios to get directions from BingMaps and process photos that we added to the Sights.

 Finally, we enhanced the user experience by adding Drag and Drop and the Share contract.